 Events are an opportunity to strengthen your organizational culture and display the unique perspectives, talents, insight, and skills of the individuals making your company what it is.

-By this point, you understand what Social Learning is and its different elements, namely, mentorship, peer learning, learning circles, and events.
-In this part, we’ll provide concrete examples of workplace Social Learning programs.
-These are examples organizations can employ to accelerate their L&D initiatives.
+By tBy this point, you understand what social learning is and its different elements.
+In this part, we’ll provide concrete examples of corporate social learning programs.

-Here are four examples of Social Learning in the workplace:
+Here are four examples of social learning in the workplace:

 Randstad is a Dutch multinational human resource consulting firm headquartered in Diemen, Netherlands.
 They have divisions across the globe and take mentorship very seriously.
 So seriously, they have Randstad certified mentors who must go through training to participate in their global mentoring program.

-They leverage Together’s Social Learning platform to run several different mentoring programs designed to connect mentors and mentees across their global divisions.
+They leverage Together’s social learning platform to run several different mentoring programs designed to connect mentors and mentees across their global divisions.
 For example, their Canadian division ran a Reload Your Strengths mentorship program to develop leadership skills among employees.

 “Randstad found that employees participating in the mentoring program were 49% less likely to leave Randstad.
 The increase in retention saved them $3,000 per participant per year.”